awsdocs/aws-kms-developer-guide/doc_source/importing-keys-encrypt-key-material.md

 ## Example: Encrypt key material with OpenSSL<a name="importing-keys-encrypt-key-material-openssl"></a>

-The following example demonstrates how to use [OpenSSL](https://openssl.org/) to generate a 256\-bit symmetric key and then encrypt this key material for import into a AWS KMS customer master key \(CMK\)\.
+The following example demonstrates how to use [OpenSSL](https://openssl.org/) to generate a 256\-bit symmetric key and then encrypt this key material for import into a KMS key\.

 **Important**
 This example is a proof of concept demonstration only\.
 For production systems, use a more secure method \(such as a commercial HSM or key management system\) to generate and store your key material\.